-Confused by all of the options for your 4G63 based project?
-Need to build the engine but having a hard time determining what you can build.
+Confused by all of the options for your 4G63 engine based project?
+Need to build the engine but having a hard time determining what you can build?
 Unfamiliar with what terms like “stoker” and “de-stroker” mean?
 Don’t be alarmed, the options are endless and as a result, we can’t cover them all here, but we will try to shed light on some of the general benefits and detriments of the major options and give an idea on how they came to be and what they are used for.

-To start out, one must understand the fundamental differences of materials and tolerances use to build engines.
+>To start out, one must understand the fundamental differences of materials and tolerances used to build line engines.
 MAPerformance uses two terms to differentiate between the power holding capacity of any given engine within the 4G63t power plant, “Stage 1” or “Stage 2.”
-These designations are given to engines that can hold certain amount of approximate power, but imply the components and techniques used to assemble them with the understanding that an increase in power will result in an increase in the heat and stresses imparted to the internals that are being used to control that power level.
+These designations are given to engines that can hold a certain amount of approximate power, but imply the components and techniques used to assemble them with the understanding that an increase in power will result in an increase in the heat and stresses imparted to the internals that are being used to control that power level.
 A “Stage 1” engine will have tighter tolerances in ring gaps, and bearings with focus on materials that weigh and wear less.
 A “Stage 2” engine will have looser tolerances meant to accommodate more expansion resultant of higher heat, and higher oil pressures generated by higher RPM use.

-Should I build my engine to handle more power than I expect to need, to build in room for future power growth?
+Should I build my engine to handle more power than I expect to need, to build room for future power growth?

 What is a stroker and what are de-stroker engines?

 Many engines in common use today use components based in both 4G63 and 4G64 geometries.
 Since the 4G64 block is essentially the same, except 6mm taller, and the geometry of the internals is compatible, many people choose to rely on components or similarly sized components to achieve hybrid builds of varying displacements.